Collagen Supplements are…everywhere

 Collagen is really important.
 It’s the most abundant protein in our bodies.
-It’s main component of our connective tissue, many of our organs (including the heart, lungs and digestive system), blood vessels, bones and joints.
+It’s the main component of our connective tissue, many of our organs (including the heart, lungs, and digestive system), blood vessels, bones, and joints.

 We have 2 options to get more collagen into our body:

 - Eat lots of foods that contain collagen (Bone Broth, Organ Meats, Meat on the Bone, Eggs) — we always recommend this first.

 - Supplement (like with our premium grade Multi Collagen Protein).

 If you’re like many of us that come up short with our natural collagen intake via foods, supplementation is the next logical (and easy) step and can drastically improve many everyday functions and help restore overall health.
 And since they’re so prevalent today, you now see why the collagen industry is booming!

 Important note: Collagen supplements need to be ingested for your body to absorb/use them

 No, you can’t rub in collagen via a cream for your body to use [insert eye-roll here] — more on that in the gimmicks section below.

 But, let’s first get into the various forms of collagen supplements that you may have seen out there.

 Just like many other supplements, collagen comes in a variety of vehicles to transport into your body.
 You can dissolve, eat, and drink your way to more collagen.